aghand0ur/academic-kickstart/content/authors/hariri/_index.md

 ---
 # Display name
-title: Houssam Krayem
+title: Ali Hariri

 # Username (this should match the folder name)
 authors:
-- houssam
+- hariri

 # Is this the primary user of the site?
 superuser: no